Lionel Rogosin: Career change

 At this juncture, Rogosin devoted himself to promoting peace and confronting issues such as nuclear war, imperialism, and racism.
 Apartheid was his first target, but in order to make a film against it, he decided to learn by filming the Bowery, New York's skid row, an effort influenced by the documentaries of Robert J. Flaherty.
 Thus he made On the Bowery in 1955-1956 in the tradition of neo-realism.
 The film was the first American film to receive the Grand Prize for Documentary at the Venice Film Festival in 1956.
 It also received a British Academy Film Award in 1956, and was nominated for an Academy Award.
+It is also in 1956 that he and Elinor Hart who became a dance critic got married.

 On the Bowery received critical acclaim and made a great impression in Eastern Europe and England.
 The newly formed Free Cinema in London, founded by Lindsay Anderson, Lorenza Mazzetti, Karel Reisz, and Tony Richardson, invited Rogosin for its second program.

 Turning to the struggle against Apartheid, Rogosin, with a small crew and under the pretense of making a commercial film on African music, clandestinely documented the life of a black South African migrant worker in Johannesburg.
 Completed in 1958 with nonprofessional actors and a young African singer named Miriam Makeba, Come Back, Africa won the Critics' Film Award at the Venice Film Festival.
 Rogosin arranged for Makeba to leave South Africa by bribing officials.
 He placed her under contract and arranged her first appearance on American television, on The Steve Allen Show.
 Rogosin supported Makeba financially, paying for her trip and living expenses when she left South Africa and traveled throughout Europe and the United States.